A Machine Learning Approach to Two-Stage Adaptive Robust Optimization: Computational Experiments

 \subsection{Solving ARO with Suboptimal Strategies}

 In this section, we apply Algorithm \ref{alg:prescriptive} to solve large scale unit commitment problems using suboptimal strategies.
 The size of the unit commitment problem we consider is $n = 100$ and $m = 24$, which is much larger than the scale we considered in Section \ref{sec:numerical_acc}.
 Throughout the experiment, we set the optimality gap of Gurobi to 0.005.
 When generating a training set in Phase 1 by solving ARO instances, we set $\epsilon_1 = 0.05$ and $\epsilon_2 = 0.01$ for Algorithm \ref{alg1} and Algorithm \ref{alg2}, respectively.
 When computing suboptimalities to generate reward matrices and choose the best among $k>1$ predictions, we set $\epsilon_2 = 0.001$.
 When evaluating the final output of the decision trees to assess the ultimate effectiveness of our approach on the test set, we set $\epsilon_1 = 0.001, \epsilon_2 = 0.001$, for precise assessment.
 Moreover, the number of unique strategies in the training set is prohibitively large in this experiment, as we will demonstrate below.
 Therefore, we set $Q_1 = Q_2 = Q_3 = 40$.
 We perform a grid search over the maximum depths 5 and 10 for OPT.

-Before presenting the main experiment results, we first compare the solve times of Algorithm \ref{alg1} under the relaxed tolerances versus the tolerances used in Section \ref{sec:scale}.
-Other experimental settings are identical to the description in Section \ref{sec:scale}.
-Under the relaxed tolerances, the solve time is 172.78 seconds, faster than 849.12 seconds reported in Section \ref{sec:scale}.
 Table \ref{table:UC_largescale} contains the main experiment results.
 The notations are identical to the previous sections.

 \paragraph{Results}

 \begin{itemize} \item The accuracies are much lower compared to the previous results.
 However, the maximum suboptimalities are still around 0.02, indicating that the predictions are of reasonable quality.
 As in Section \ref{sec:numerical_acc}, the predictions are always feasible. \item When $k = 1$, the solve time using OPT can be more than 10 million times faster than Algorithm \ref{alg1} .
 This scale of speed-up is much more drastic than the previous results.
 However, as $k$ increases, the relative speed-up becomes similar to the previous results. \item The accuracies and maximum suboptimalities are identical across different prediction targets, and the performances do not improve as we increase $k$. \item Overall, even if we use only 40 out of 3341 strategies found, Algorithm \ref{alg:prescriptive} can find high-quality solutions. \end{itemize}